lijinns/ACO---Facility-Location-Planning-for-Solid-Waste-Management/README.md

 # ACO---Facility-Location-Planning-for-Solid-Waste-Management

-25 points were chosen arbritarily in Bhopal city as solid waste bins.
+25 points were chosen arbitrarily in Bhopal city as solid waste bins.

 Contents